Introduction to ESOP:

 Benefits for Employees:

 Employee stock ownership plans (ESOPs) encourage workers since they provide a future source of income in exchange for continuing to work for a firm and supporting its expansion.
-Workers associate this with their efforts and view the programme as providing a positive return.
+Workers associate this with their efforts and view the program as providing a positive return.

 ESOPs continue to serve as a means of asset diversification.
 When one purchases and sells the stock at a premium to the purchase price in the future, this will provide an additional cash boost.